Code-Institute-Submissions/milestone-2-budgetcalc/Backlog/backlog.md

 ## CURRENT SPRINT (Higher > Lower Priority)
 - [ ] readme.md finish deployment and testing

+- [ ] Possibly change contain-fluid CSS into a new class to seperate main content from other content

 - [ ] readme.md check spelling and sentance structure

 - [ ] emailJS create top 3 variable costs